yichenghuang980/emotion-detection/20_intermediate_files/README.md

-## Model structure and weights in .json/h5
+# This folder contains model structure and trained weights in .h5 files.